Computer Science: The Future of Education

 Even though computer science skills are becoming increasingly important in the competitive global economy, there are some significant roadblocks that prevent schools from incorporating computer science into the curriculum and exposing more students to the subject.

 Currently, very few schools make computer science available to students.
-According to the College Board, in 2013, only 9 percent of schools offered the AP computer science exam.
-This lack of course offerings is compounded by the fact that there is a significant lack of teachers who are qualified to engage students in computer science -- those who have a deep knowledge of the topic often take jobs in industry -- and a lack of student interest in taking these advanced courses, at least partly due to a misconception that computing experts are boring, male, and always in front of their computers.
+According to the College Board, in 2013, only 9 percent of schools offered the AP Computer Science exam.
+This lack of course offerings is compounded by the fact that there is a significant lack of teachers who are qualified to engage students in computer science—those who have a deep knowledge of the topic often take jobs in industry—and a lack of student interest in taking these advanced courses, at least partly due to a misconception that computing experts are boring, male, and always in front of their computers.

-These issues stunt the expansion of computer science, and prevent students from gaining the basic technology literacy that will be imperative for future workers in all fields.
+These issues stunt the expansion of computer science and prevent students from gaining the basic technology literacy that will be imperative for future workers in all fields.
 Communities, schools, and industry must work together to integrate computer science in schools from a young age to help both encourage diversity in technology-related fields and ensure that students of all ethnicities, genders, and socioeconomic backgrounds have the opportunity to learn these skills.

 5 Steps for Taking Action Now